JuanQuenga/ModMail-Auth/README.md

-# ModMail-Auth
+# modmail-auth
-Password protection plugin for Dragory's modmail bot.
+Plugin for Dragory's modmail bot to protect logs and assets with OAuth2 for Discord.